Synthetic element

 A synthetic element is a known chemical element that does not occur naturally on Earth: it has been created by human manipulation of fundamental particles in a nuclear reactor, a particle accelerator, or the explosion of an atomic bomb; thus, it is called "synthetic", "artificial", or "man-made".
 The synthetic elements are those with atomic numbers 95–118, as shown in purple on the accompanying periodic table: these 24 elements were first created between 1944 and 2010.
 The mechanism for the creation of a synthetic element is to force additional protons into the nucleus of an element with an atomic number lower than 95.
 All known (see: Island of stability) synthetic elements are unstable, but they decay at widely varying rates; the half-lives of their longest-lived isotopes range from microseconds to millions of years.

-Five more elements that were first created artificially are strictly speaking not synthetic because they were later found in nature in trace quantities: technetium (_{43}Tc), promethium (_{61}Pm), astatine (_{85}At), neptunium (_{93}Np), and plutonium (_{94}Pu); although they are sometimes classified as synthetic alongside exclusively artificial elements.
+Six more elements that were first created artificially are strictly speaking not synthetic because they were later found in nature in trace quantities: technetium (_{43}Tc), promethium (_{61}Pm), astatine (_{85}At), neptunium (_{93}Np), plutonium (_{94}Pu), and curium (_{96}Cm); although they are sometimes classified as synthetic alongside exclusively artificial elements.
 The first, technetium, was created in 1937.
 Plutonium, first synthesized in 1940, is another such element.
 It is the element with the largest number of protons (atomic number) to occur in nature, but it does so in such tiny quantities that it is far more practical to synthesize it.
 Plutonium is known mainly for its use in atomic bombs and nuclear reactors.

 No elements with atomic numbers greater than 99 have any uses outside of scientific research, since they have extremely short half-lives, and thus have never been produced in large quantities.